 Tea Road: bronze jewelry collection

-The collection of ethnical bronze souvenirs and jewelry, inspired by people and culture of Siberia, Asia and the Tea Road.
+A curated assortment of bronze souvenirs and jewelry, influenced by the rich heritage and cultures of Siberia, Asia, and the Tea Road.

 All these souvenirs and jewellery crafted from bronze (Cu + 5% Sn, 6% Zn, 5% Pb).